drshooby/projects/BusinessAnalyzer/ReadMe.md

 _____

-My implementation contains a custom object type that utilized in the desired custom ArrayList or LinkedList implemenation.
+My implementation contains a custom object type that is utilized in the desired custom ArrayList or LinkedList implemenation.

 | Object | Description |
 | --- | --- |